tolgabenzer/oldpagebenzer.github.io/_pages/about.md

 My research interests lie at the intersection of development economics and political economy with a focus on economics of culture and religion.
 I am also interested in economic history.

-I am on the 2021/2022 job market and will be available for interviews at EJME 2021 in December or on demand.
+I am on the 2021/2022 academic job market and will be available for interviews at EJME 2021 in December or on demand.